 Custom Stairs in the Niagara Region

-Parametric CAD design, CNC-cut joinery, and hand-finished treads — staircases built to last decades, installed across St. Catharines, Niagara Falls, Welland, Thorold and the rest of the region.
+Custom stairs, Niagara Region: parametric CAD design, CNC-cut joinery, and hand-finished treads — built to your specification.
+You decide the profile, species, railing material, and surface finish; we design, fabricate, and install across St. Catharines, Niagara Falls, Welland, Thorold, and the rest of the region.

 What “custom” means in our shop